Last Updated on April 14, 2021

 20. Know Your Brushing Basics

-All of these brushes!
+Hair tips and tricks all about brushes!
 What are they for?

 1. Paddle — A paddle brush is the most versatile brush, but it is especially helpful if you have long and/or thick hair.
 It can manage a lot of hair all at once and smooths it down for a sleeker look.
 If you lack volume, you may want to consider a different type of brush.